 It also helps that one of the biggest tech companies globally, Meta, is betting on the metaverse, even going so far as to change its name from Facebook.
-The company reportedly spent $10 billion on its metaverse project last year, calling it the future of technology.
+The company reportedly spent $10 billion on its metaverse project in 2021, calling it the future of technology.
 Cryptocurrencies and blockchain will play a vital role in that journey.

-So, how is metaverse linked with cryptocurrencies?
-What is metaverse exactly?
+So how is the metaverse linked with cryptocurrencies?
+What is the metaverse exactly?
 Plus, what metaverse tokens should you be buying?
 Here’s a look at everything you need to know about the metaverse and the best coins to invest in.

 Best Metaverse Coins To Buy Right Now